pgavriel/moad_cui/README.md

 9. Click "`---->  Canon Developer Community Downloads  <---`" again.
 10. Click "`EOS & POWERSHOT CAMERAS`" and "`EDSDK FOR LINUX`" again.
 11. As of 12/9/25, the moadrig uses "`EDSDK v13.19.10 for Linux"`.
 Download by clicking on this version.
-12. Extract wherever, but make sure the repo structure matches the above visual, where `EDSDK/` has direct `Header` and `Library` subdirectories.
+12. Extract into the overall project directory, make sure the repo structure matches the above visual, where `EDSDK/` has direct `Header` and `Library` subdirectories.

 - **`simple_serial_port`:**

 Original repo is from  [<https://github.com/dmicha16/simple_serial_port>] though it was made for windows.
 I have added a linux-capable version in a forked repo at [<https://github.com/grahamstelzer/simple_serial_port.git>].
-1. `cd` into the moadrig project repo (in the above directory tree, this is named `moadrig_NERVE_location/`)
+1. `cd` into the overall project folder if you are not already there
 2. run:
 ```
 git clone https://github.com/grahamstelzer/simple_serial_port.git
 ```
+*(note: the installation script in the next step will also attempt these two steps if the user allows it)*

 <br>